-How could a child not survive without a cloister of twenty five same-aged people surrounding them eight hours a day?
+How could a child not survive without a cloister of twenty-five same-aged peers surrounding them eight hours a day?

 Homeschooled children have a constant guide.
 No, not an omnipresent guide.
 We’re not in the same room all the time.
 Our kids like to have separate time too.

 - But we guide them in their sibling relationships and their friendships.

 - We teach them to be assertive, to be less aggressive, to be honest, considerate, whatever applies.